 So what are galvanized pipes?

-Galvanized pipes are basically just steel pipes that have been coated with a layer of zinc which is intended to prevent from rust and corrosion.
+Galvanized pipes are basically just steel pipes that have been coated with a layer of zinc which is intended to prevent rust and corrosion.
 Most homes built prior to the 1960’s—unless otherwise replaced—still have galvanized pipes.
 Unfortunately, we have found that even with this layer of zinc, after years and years of exposure to water, these old pipes and pipe systems are beginning to rot from the inside out—and you may not even be aware of it.

 What effects will this corrosion have on my water?